 For most teenagers, going away to study is the first real shot at independence.
 You might have gone on holiday with your friends, but living without your parents is completely different.

 Meanwhile, your parents should also look to show you a few tips on cutting costs.
 Money can be tight for students, so living frugal will ease those pressures.
-Simple ideas like upcycling clothes can make a huge difference.
+Simple ideas like printing services, upcycling clothes etc. can make a huge difference.

 This is one of the most important times of your lives.
 Sure, you want to enjoy it.
-Most importantly, though, you must get the degree you desire.
+Most importantly, though, you must get the degree you desire, to get the job you’ve always wanted, to then be investing 50k in your future dream home.
 A better personal life should give you more time to concentrate on achieving it.